 The primary aim of this fact sheet has been to review effects of soil compaction on soil properties and crop growth.
 Soil compaction increases soil density, reduces porosity (especially macroporosity), and leads to increased penetration resistance and a degradation of soil structure.
 This degradation is enforced when tillage is used to break up compacted soils.
 Soil biota suffers from compaction.
 For example, earthworm numbers and activity will be reduced in compacted soils; water infiltration and percolation are slower in compacted soils; root growth will be inhibited due to soil compaction, leading to reduced uptake of immobile nutrients such as phosphorus and potassium; and increased nitrogen losses can be expected because of prolonged periods of saturated conditions in compacted soils.
 Thus, limiting soil compaction is necessary.
 Below are some tips to manage compaction.
-More information is available in the fact sheet Avoiding Soil Compaction, which is available from Penn State Cooperative Extension.
+More information is available in the fact sheet Avoiding Soil Compaction.

 - Avoid trafficking wet soil.
 Only wet soil can be compacted.
 Fields should not be trafficked if they are at or wetter than the plastic limit.
 To check if soil is at the plastic limit, start by taking a handful of soil.
 If you can easily make a ball by kneading this soil, conditions are suboptimal for field traffic.
 Artificial drainage can help increase the number of trafficable days on poorly drained soil.

 - Keep axle loads below 10 tons.
 Subsoil compaction is caused by axle load and is basically permanent.
 To avoid subsoil compaction, keep axle loads below 10 tons per axle--preferably below 6 tons per axle.